rdammkoehler/CucumberCPPDemoProject/README.md

 rvm install 1.9.3
 ```

+>
+> Cucumber comes to us from the Ruby world.
+Cucmber-CPP works with Cucumber via the *wire protocol*.
+> So in order to make this all work we need the Ruby part of Cucumber to execute our feature files.
+> Here is a short description of the way the wire protocol works; https://github.com/cucumber/cucumber/wiki/Wire-Protocol
+>

-# Get the gems for cucumber
+## Get the gems for cucumber

 ```bash
 gem install gherkin cucumber
 source ~/.rvm/scripts/rvm
 ```

+>
+> Gems are a Ruby technology that allow you to pull in modules of code from other sources.
+In this case
+> we are pulling in gherkin and cucumber.
+Here ***the orderder is important*** so be sure to pull gherkin
+> first.
+Gherkin is the interpreter for your feature files.
+Cucumber uses this to read and execute the steps
+> you have defined in a scenario.
+Cucumber is the test execution engine.
+It also creates the output.
+>

-# Download Cucumber-CPP
+## Download Cucumber-CPP

-Create a projects folder from your home directory
+###Create a projects folder from your home directory

 ```bash
 mkdir projects
 ```

-Change the current directory to your new projects directory
+###Change the current directory to your new projects directory

 ```bash
 cd projects
 ```

-Use git to copy the cucumber project
+###Use git to copy the cucumber project

 ```bash
 git clone https://github.com/cucumber/cucumber-cpp.git
 ```

-# Compile Cucumber-CPP
+### Compile Cucumber-CPP

 Change current directory